Cross-Connection Control Program

 A cross-connection is an actual or potential connection between the safe drinking water (potable) supply and a source of contamination or pollution.
 State plumbing codes require approved backflow prevention methods to be installed at every point of potable water connection and use.
 Cross-Connections must be properly protected or eliminate

 HydroCorp has been contracted by Crestview Water & Sanitation District to assist with their Cross-connection Control (CCC) Program.
 The CCC program includes two parts: On site inspections and testing of backflow prevention assemblies.
 The HydroCorp inspector will be conducting a visual inspection of the water uses outside of your facility (outside spigots, lawn irrigation system, secondary sources of water, pools, etc.) to identify cross-connections that could possibly contaminate your drinking water or the public water supply.
-If your water provider requires an inspector to enter your facility to evaluate other cross-connection and plumbing hazards inside your residence, you will be notified and instructed to schedule an appointment for your inspection.
+If Crestview requires an inspector to enter your facility to evaluate other cross-connection and plumbing hazards inside your residence, you will be notified and instructed to schedule an appointment for your inspection.

 Hose Connection Vacuum Breaker Video